Instruction can be a combination of:

-Instruction uses both synchronous and asynchronous technology.
-Synchronous means students will meet at set times/days to receive instruction via videoconferencing such as Zoom.
-Asynchronous means instruction and assignments will also be delivered via Canvas or other technology not tied to set meeting times/days.
-At least 20% of course content will be asynchronous.
+Synchronous means students will meet at set times/days to receive instruction.
+Asynchronous means instruction and assignments will also be delivered via the campus approved learning management system or other technology not tied to set meeting times/days.

 Course #: MET 3500